Ruba-Alharbi/IBM-Watson-STT-TTS/README.md

 1. Setup Watson TTS Service by Going  to [IBM-Cloud](https://cloud.ibm.com/catalog)
     * Search for Speech to text service and click on it, select a Location, select a plan, then create the service.
-    * Go to Service credentials , in **Auto-generated service credentials** copy the APIKEY and the RESION, because we gonna need it to setup the service.
+    * Go to Service credentials , in **Auto-generated service credentials** copy the APIKEY and the URL, because we gonna need it to setup the service.
 2. Install the dependencies by, ```pip3 install ibm_watson ```
 3. Setup TTS service with APIKEY & URL
 4. Convert the text with a basic Language Model.